 Eat clean: you are what you eat.
 In order to boost your sperm quality, you want to maximize the quality of your food; up nutrients and lower health disruptors.

 I highly recommend all my clients, male and female, to minimize processed and refined foods and steer clear on anything high in trans fats, anything fried or anything high in sugar.
 If possible, always pick the cleanest food you can find: organic, grass-fed, free-range, GMO-free, additive-free, preservative-free, no added hormones.
 Stick to simple ingredients and avoid anything you can’t pronounce.

 Cut back on alcohol.
 Alcohol intake is known to increase oxidative stress throughout the body.
 Some studies have reported a link between even moderate alcohol consumption by men and reduced fertility: reducing sperm count, sperm motility and fertilization rate.
 I won’t stop you from having the occasional glass of wine but if you’ve been trying to conceive for a while, you might want to skip it.

 Stay hydrated.
 About 60% of your body is made up of water.
 For men, dehydration can lead to decreased sperm quality and less semen volume.
-Drink at least 3 liters (100oz) of fluids during the day to hydrate your body, promote toxin flush and a healthy semen volume.
-My favorite options are water (filtered, if possible), herbal tea and occasional freshly squeezed (or cold-pressed) juices.
+Drink at least 3 litres (100oz) of fluids during the day to hydrate your body, promote toxin flush and a healthy semen volume.
+My favourite options are water (filtered, if possible), herbal tea and occasional freshly squeezed (or cold-pressed) juices.

 2. Limit your exposure to toxins…